Selectively Answering Ambiguous Questions: Calibration for Question Answering

 \section{Calibration for Question Answering}

-A predictor is well-calibrated if its predictions are accompanied by confidence scores that are informative of the likelihood that the prediction is correct.
+A predictor is said to be well-calibrated if its predictions are accompanied by confidence scores and those scores are informative of the likelihood that the prediction is correct.
 Such confidence scores can be used to support applications such as selective prediction, in which the model can abstain from predicting when its confidence is low~\citep{chow1957optimum,el2010foundations}.
 In \emph{selective question answering} (e.g., \citealt{kamath-etal-2020-selective,zhang-etal-2021-knowing}), we assign each question-answer pair $(q, a)$ a confidence score $s(q, a)$.
 The system's output is then parameterized by a threshold $\tau$,

 with $\varnothing$ representing abstention.
 Given a probabilistic model $P(a \mid q)$, a natural choice for the confidence score $s(q,a)$ is the conditional probability of the answer.
 This and other scoring functions are discussed in \Cref{sec:likelihood}.